chapmanjacobd/library/.github/README.md

     $ library eda -h
     usage: library eda PATH ... [--table TABLE] [--start-row START_ROW] [--end-row END_ROW] [--repl]

     Perform Exploratory Data Analysis (EDA) on one or more files

     Only 20,000 rows per file are loaded for performance purposes.
-Set `--end-row 999999999999` to read all the rows and/or run out of RAM.
+Set `--end-row inf` to read all the rows and/or run out of RAM.

 </details>